swdavey/mysqlrouter/README.md

 One method, documented by MySQL, is to use DNS-SRV records in conjuction with software such as Consul and dnsmasq.
 In production this is difficult to implement because it requires changes to DNS configurations and these are often resisted by network administrators.

 An alternative is to use standard clustering technologies and approaches.
 For example, software that: manages cluster membership; automatically fails over resources on error, and which utilizes a floating IP address such that clients have a consistent point of attachment.
-The remainder of this document details how this can be achieved on Linux servers using Pacemaker and Corosync which collectively form a standard Linux clustering solution.
-This document has three main sections:
+The Linux OS uses the Pacemaker and Corosync packages to create clusters of servers.
+The remaining sections of this document detail how these packages can be leveraged to produce a highly available mid-tier of MySQL Routers:

-1. Environment Overview
+1. Environment Overview - details the architectural topology used to implement and test the HA MySQL Router Tier
-2. Implementation of the HA MySQL Router Tier Solution
+2. Implementation of the HA MySQL Router Tier Solution - a how to guide
-3. Testing Undertaking
+3. Testing - to confirm the cluster works as envisaged

 In addition to these three sections there is an addendum which details a small amount of extra administration work in order to get the solution to work in the Oracle Cloud.

 ## Environment Overview
-The diagram below details the environment that was built in the Oracle Cloud to demonstrate how to setup and configure a highly-available clustered MySQL Router tier as well as to test the same.
+The diagram below details the environment that was built in the Oracle Cloud to demonstrate how to setup, configure and test a highly-available clustered MySQL Router tier.

 ![](../master/images/topology.png)

 **MySQL Router Tier stack:**

-A three node HA Cluster of MySQL Router nodes was created in the Oracle Cloud.
-Each node was an Oracle Compute Instance (i.e. a Virtual Machine) with the following stack:
+Each node of the MySQL Router Tier was a similarly configured Compute Instance (i.e. an IaaS Virtual Machine) within the Oracle Cloud and had this stack:

   * Virtual machine specification: 1 core OCPU, 16 GB memory, 1 Gbps network bandwidth, nom 50GB storage
   * OS: Oracle Linux 7.8, kernel rev 4.14.35-1902.303.4.1.el7uek.x86_64